rilian/CTracker/ACTIONS.md

 - [x] A line graph over Countries table showing number of countries visited by time
 - [x] A line graph over Currencies table showing number of currencies collected by time
-- [ ] Chart should be updated instantly when visiting/collecting performed
+- [x] Chart should be updated instantly when visiting/collecting performed
-- [ ] Cover functionality with cucumber tests

 General